Spanish–Moro conflict: Campaign of 1876

 On the following day a half brigade, with 4 naval guns, took the fort of Panglima Arab, situated in a wood about 1 kilometer from the shore.

 The town of Liang was also burned, and a small expedition destroyed 80 boats and burned 90 houses on Tapul Island, besides killing some Moros; and an expedition under General Sanchez destroyed the town of Lacul-Palac, 3 kilometers in the interior from Jolo.
 The "cota" at Parang was taken, and later Maibun was taken by a landing party from the fleet under Lieutenant Ordonez.
-A fort called Alphonso XII was erected on the site of the "cota" of the Dato Daniel, and a redoubt named "Princesa de Asturias" upon that of the "cota" of Panglima Arab.
+A fort called Alphonso XII was erected on the site of the "cota" of the Datu Daniel, and a redoubt named "Princesa de Asturias" upon that of the "cota" of Panglima Arab.
 Between the two a camp was formed called "Our Lady of Victories."
 The fort of Alphonso XII was soon completed and 2 infantry regiments, one company Spanish artillery, another of engineers, the 2 disciplinary companies of Balabac and Puerta Princesa. and the "prisoners' brigade" were designated as the garrison of Jolo.
 Capt.
 Pascual Cervera was made politico-military governor of the island.

 General Malcampo was given the title of "Count of Jolo" and " Viscount of M;ndan;io." many decorations were given, and a medal was struck for each participant in the campaign.

 The Moros made frequent attacks in a small way and resented the occupation of the capital.
-These attacks were repeated in greater force in April and May, but were repulsed in both cases.
+These attacks were repeated in greater force in April and May but were repulsed in both cases.
 Fevers decimated the garrison, and even in September the sick numbered 340.

 In 1876 there began a series of diplomatic negotiations between Spain, on the one side, and Great Britain and the German Empire, on the other, respecting Spanish sovereignty in Jolo and on the north coast of Borneo, which was not concluded until the protocol of Madrid on March 7, 1885, by which the sovereignty of Spain relinquished any claim to the territories occupied by the British North Borneo Company.
 It is, however, of interest to note that the British North Borneo Company was the outgrowth of an American company founded in August 1865, under the name of "The American Trading Company of Borneo," under a concession from the Sultan of Brunei.